create3000/x_ite/docs/_posts/components/Geospatial/GeoPositionInterpolator.md

 GeoPositionInterpolator animates objects within a geographic coordinate system.
 GeoPositionInterpolator can contain a GeoOrigin node.

-The GeoPositionInterpolator node belongs to the **Geospatial** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The GeoPositionInterpolator node belongs to the **Geospatial** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy